brandon-braner/gcloud-configuration-switcher/README.md

 1. Open Raycast
 2. Type "Duplicate GCloud Configuration"
-3. Select the source configuration
+3. Select the source configuration from the dropdown
-4. Enter a new name
+4. The form will auto-populate with values from the source configuration
+5. Edit any fields you want to change:
+   - New Configuration Name (required)
+   - Project ID (optional, can modify)
+   - Account Email (optional, can modify)
+   - Region (optional, can modify)
-5. Press ⌘ Enter to duplicate
+6. Press ⌘ Enter to create the new configuration

 ## Commands